Can My Auto Insurance Cover a Stolen Tailgate?

 Without comprehensive coverage securing you against losing money from a stolen tailgate, you could end up spending $1,200 out of your own pocket for a replacement.
 According to the NICB, a tailgate installed with a backup camera can cost $3,600 to replace.

-So if you want to have your tailgate financially protected, strongly consider comprehensive coverage to add on to your policy, or you could be risking those BBQs at the stadium, trips to Home Depot, and Lassie's rides in the cargo bed.
+So if you want to have your tailgate protected, strongly consider adding comprehensive coverage to your policy, or you could be risking those BBQs at the stadium, trips to Home Depot, and Lassie's rides in the cargo bed.

 Some prevention tips from the NICB: